SmartTensors/GeoThermalCloud.jl/README.md

 - **SWNM**: geothermal exploration of the Southwest New Mexico (SWNM) region
 - **GreatBasin**: geothermal exploration of the Great Basin region

-Reports, research papers, and presentations summarizing these machine learning analyses are also available and will be posted soon.
+Reports, research papers, and presentations summarizing these machine-learning analyses are also available and will be posted soon.

 ## Julia installation